 The Dissertation Prospectus/Outline and Dissertation Outline Approval Page must be submitted to the Division of Graduate Medical Sciences approximately 9 months prior to the student's expected graduation date.
 The student MUST refer to the Graduate Medical Sciences "Graduation Calendar" for all Graduation deadlines.
-This information, along with other important graduation deadlines, can be found on the Division of Graduate Medical Sciences website.
-Graduate Medical Sciences.
+This information, along with other important graduation deadlines, can be found on the Division of Graduate Medical Sciences.